 Open: All outdoor areas.
-Retail spaces within national park visitor centers (Thomas H. Kuchel, Hiouchi) remain open at 25% capacity.
-Closed: Non-retail spaces within national park visitor centers.
-All of the CA state park visitor centers (Prairie Ceek, Jedediah Smith) are closed.
-High Bluff Overlook and Klamath River Overlook are closed.
+Retail spaces and visitor services provided within our visitor centers and sales stores are at 25% capacity.
+Closed: High Bluff Overlook and Klamath River Overlook are closed.
 Flint Ridge backcountry camp is closed.

 While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.